 Level Errors in %

 Employees Turnover

-Class-sector and other very relevant ones 1 4
+Class-sector and other very relevant ones 1 3

-Rest of classes 2 5
+Rest of classes 2 4

-Activity group×size group 4 (8,6,4)
+Activity group×size group 3 (8,5,3)

-Activity group×Autonomous Community 5 (7,6,5)
+Activity division×Autonomous Community 3 (7,6,5)

 At the level of activity group× Autonomous Community, as well as at the level of activity group× size group×, the prefixed error of the estimator of total turnover varies depending on the size of the Autonomous Community.
 For small Autonomous Communities the prefixed error is 7%, for medium-sized ones it is 6% and for large ones it is 5%.
-The predetermined error for the estimator of the total number of employees also varies: 6% for small communities and 5% for medium and large communities.